-You may search across these sources all at once, or limit your search to those items most interesting to you.
+You may search across these sources all at once, or limit your search to specific formats, such as books or articles.

 Boolean Operators let you combine or exclude keywords in a search, resulting in more focused and productive results.
 They connect your search terms together to either narrow or broaden your set of results.